lexi-lambda/lexi-lambda.github.io/_src/resume.md

 I am deeply familiar with Haskell and its ecosystem, and I know how to do everything from practical type-level programming to metaprogramming with Template Haskell.
 I am skilled in structuring Haskell applications to make them testable and easy to change.
 I use a hand-picked complement of libraries and GHC extensions to turn Haskell into a compile-time assistant that knows so much about my domain that it can write a lot of my code for me.

 Recently, I’ve done a lot of work using servant, a Haskell type-level DSL for building REST-y HTTP APIs, which makes implementing complex APIs easy in a composable way.
-I also maintain two open-source Haskell libraries, [text-conversions][text-conversions] and [test-fixture][test-fixture].
+I also maintain three open-source Haskell libraries, [text-conversions][] and [test-fixture][], and [monad-persist][].

 ## Racket